dubeg/dubeg-docs/content/Blog/Acomba.UsingSdkInAspNetCore.md

 In my case, I wanted to use the COM interface from within an ASP.NET Core app, but since the COM interface is 32-bit & STA, it's a bit complicated.

-You usually want to avoid using STA COM objects in ASP.NET Core because there are potential concurrency issues hidden in there.
-But if you do & it seem to work OK early on during testing, it might just be that you're not yet using those COM objects concurrently.
+You usually want to avoid using STA COM objects in ASP.NET Core because there are potential concurrency issues hidden in there (hint: finalizers).
+But if you do & it seem to work OK early on (during testing), it might just be that you're not using those COM objects concurrently (yet).

 On the 32-bit issue, there are two options: